(See also our Customs Fraud page)

 As noted above, the first of these American preference laws was the Buy American Act passed in 1933.
 That law requires government to purchase American made “articles, materials and supplies.”
 There are exceptions to the law including the ability to grant waivers if a particular product is not produced in the United States or is prohibitively priced.

-Subsequent treaties such as the North American Free Trade Agreement (NAFTA) also exempts certain goods from specified countries.
+Subsequent treaties such as the North American Free Trade Agreement (NAFTA) also exempt certain goods from specified countries.

 Buy America Act and Transport Project Whistleblower Claims